-A microplane is much like a grater except that it shaves much finer than a grater.
+A Microplane is much like a grater except that it shaves much finer than a grater.
 It is held with a handle on one end and a flat edge on the other end standing on the cutting board.

 Using one hand to keep it standing up while you hold the fruit with the other hand gently slide it downward with light pressure.

-One side has larger holes for grating cheese, slicer for slicing cheese on the other side, smaller wholes for finer grated cheese or zesting, and a rough, raspy side for tougher things like ginger root, citrus zest or nutmeg when you want really small pieces.
+One side has larger holes for grating cheese, a slicer for slicing cheese on the other side, smaller wholes for finer grated cheese or zesting, and a rough, raspy side for tougher things like ginger root, citrus zest or nutmeg when you want really small pieces.

-Vegetable peelers are often used for peeling the skin off from carrots, potatoes, cucumbers and so much more.
+Vegetable peelers are often used for peeling the skin off carrots, potatoes, cucumbers and so much more.